Twispay/magento2/README.md

 magento2-Twispay_Payments
 =========================

-- Note:  In case you encounter any difficulties with integration, please contact us at support@twispay.com and we'll assist you through the process.
+***Note** :  In case you encounter any difficulties with integration, please contact us at support@twispay.com and we'll assist you through the process.*

 The official [Twispay Payment Gateway][twispay] extension for Magento 2.